-Frederick Douglass: Orator, Abolitionist, Editor, and Statesman
+Frederick Douglass: Orator, Abolitionist, Editor and Statesman

-Born Frederick Augustus Washington Bailey in February 1818, Douglass started life in Talbot County, Maryland under master Aaron Anthony.
+Born Frederick Augustus Washington Bailey in February 1818, Douglass started his life in Talbot County, Maryland, under master Aaron Anthony.
 The identity of his white father remained unknown, and Douglass never saw his mother, Harriet Bailey, after the age of seven.
 Anthony died when Douglass was twelve, and he was sent to work for Thomas Auld, the brother-in-law of his new owner (McKivigan 14).
 In Baltimore, Auld's wife treated him like a son and illegally taught him to read.
 Douglass later reflected, "Going to live at Baltimore laid the foundation, and opened the gateway, to all my subsequent prosperity" ("People").

 Escape from slavery

 After seven years with Auld, Douglass was rented in January 1834 to Edward Covey, a poor farmer known as an expert "slave breaker" (Thomas).
 The unbearable year under Covey left Douglass resolved to gain his freedom.
 Despite a kinder master, Douglass plotted and failed to escape in spring 1836.
 Douglass worked again for Thomas Auld, this time as a ship caulker in Baltimore.
 There, he fell in love with Anna Murray, a free black woman.
 On September 3, 1838, Douglass fled for New York City under the alias of a free black sailor.
 Taking the new name Frederick Douglass, he married Murray and settled in New Bedford, Massachusetts.